-During the year ended September 30, 2010, the Company issued 50,000 common shares at a fair value of \$8,500 and acquired a 100% interest in the Logjam Property.
-Further, pursuant to the Logjam Option Agreement, the Company will pay an additional amount of \$100,000 or issue 100,000 common shares if an assessment is made that the property contains not less than 350,000 tons of economic grade ore.
+During the year ended September 30, 2010, the Company issued 50,000 common shares at a fair value of \$8,500 and acquired a 100% interest in the Logiam Property.
+Further, pursuant to the Logiam Option Agreement, the Company will pay an additional amount of \$100,000 or issue 100,000 common shares if an assessment is made that the property contains not less than 350,000 tons of economic grade ore.

-As at December 31, 2017, the Company did not abandon these claims.
+As at June 30, 2018, the Company did not abandon these claims.
 However, as the Company has no current plan for the property, the Company wrote-down the exploration and evaluation asset costs related to the Logiam property to \$Nil in previous years.
-The claims on the property have been renewed for a year expiring in July and August of 2018.
+The claims on the property have been renewed for a year expiring July and August of 2018, and March, 2019.